onqtam/headjack/src/unsorted/concerns.md

 - IDMs could "lock in" users by not adhering to the standards for exporting data

+- how to count impressions/views of videos?
-Disadvantage: different criteria for counting engagement would result in different views => confusing?
+- Disadvantage: different criteria for counting engagement would result in different views => confusing?

 - how to handle the name registration
 - Sybil attack - spam, bloat, state growth with dead IDs